garrandall/popular-music-data/tracks/sing-a-simple-song-west-street-mob.md

 Ya, ya ya ya ya
 Sing it people, sing it
 Ya, ya ya ya ya
-Sing it people, ooh good baby
+Sing it people, ohgood baby
-Ya, ya ya ya ya (Ooh)
+Ya, ya ya ya ya (Oh)
 Yeah, I see you Joey!
 Ya, ya ya ya ya (Sing it, sing it, sing it, sing it, sing it)